Here’s a list of mobile doctor questions and answers to help you determine if an Orlando hotel doctor is right for you.

 Our wireless secure encrypted Square (www.squareup.com) credit/debit card chip readers accept Visa, MasterCard, American Express, and Discover, and can email or text an itemized receipt to you within seconds.
 We also accept cash (and provide change).

-We hope you found the answer you were looking for in this list of mobile doctor questions.
+We hope you found the answers you were looking for in this list of mobile doctor questions.
 If not, please call or text us at 407-238-2000 and one of our doctors will be able to assist you.